utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

     * **Update group attributes** - Updates a group's name in Postman.

     * **Update group members** - Adds or removes users from a group in Postman.

-Add users to a group in Postman to assign users to team roles.
-Users in the group inherit team roles assigned to the group.
-You can also control a group's access to workspaces and Postman entities, such as collections and APIs.
-To learn more about controlling a group's access at the team level, workspace level, and on Postman entities, see [Managing access control for a group](/docs/administration/managing-your-team/user-groups/#managing-access-control-for-a-group).
+        > The newly added user will have the roles assigned to the group.
+You can later [update group roles in Postman](/docs/administration/managing-your-team/user-groups/#editing-team-roles-for-a-group).

 Postman doesn't support the following provisioning features: